hj1994412/mckf111.github.io/_posts/2018-01-19-leaRning--preface.md

 ## Why I learn R

-Because I swithed my major to bioinformatics in which data manipulation is the core, on the other hand, the [R programming language](https://cran.r-project.org/) is Irreplaceable now for data science, so learning R is a necessity and must!
+Because I swithed my major to bioinformatics in which data manipulation is the core, on the other hand, the [R programming language](https://cran.r-project.org/) is irreplaceable now for data science, so learning R is a necessity and must!
 What's more, it would be much easier learning other programming languages after you conquer one.